gkishard-workingboy/cse428/labs/lab1/readme.txt

 >>> Do you wish to stop playing? (yes/*)

 As expected, each player is dealt 12 cards.
 Each player is displayed in the same order as in the input.
-Typing any string other than "yes" (here, I typed "no") results in a new distribution of the cards, such as the one below:
+Typing any string other than "yes" (here, I typed "no") generates a different distribution of the cards.
+In this case, I got this new distribution:

 player name: player1
 AD 9H 10D 9C JC JS 9D AH